grew-nlp/grew_doc/content/usage/cli.md

 ---
 # Parameters

-This section describes a few command line arguments that are shared by several commands.
+This section describes some command line arguments that are common to several commands.

 ## `-config`
 The config value can be: `ud`, `sud`, `sequoia` or `basic`.
 The default value is `ud`.

-This parameter modifies how CoNNL-U and GRS files are interpreted.
+This parameter changes how CoNNL-U and GRS files are interpreted.
-More precisely, it controls:
+More specifically, it controls:
-  * How edge labels are parsed (for instance, taking `@` extension into account in SUD).
-See [here](../../doc/graph#edges) for a detailled description about this.
+  * How edge labels are parsed (e.g. taking into account `@` extension in SUD).
+See [here](../../doc/graph#edges) for a detailed description.
-  * How features are stored in CoNLL-U (columns FEATS or columns MISC).
+  * How features are stored in CoNLL-U (FEATS column or MISC column).
 See [here](../../doc/conllu#how-the-misc-field-is-handled-by-grew) for details.

 This parameter is used in the `transform`, `grep` and `count` modes.